Parshat Reeh

 Six Tribes on Gerizim and Six on Ebal

 There's a verse in Devarim – Deuteronomy – that always stops me in my tracks.
-It's in chapter 11, verse 29, and it seems simple on the surface, but it's packed with meaning.
-"And i...
+It's in chapter 11, verse 29, and it looks simple at first, but it's packed with meaning.
+"And it shal...

 TorahJudgmentCommandmentsTribes